HiltonRoscoe/CDFPrototype/subset/SUBSET.md

 Much like constraints in OCL, Schematron rules are made up of two parts, the context under which the rule applies, and a test condition.
 The above rule applies to all `Election` elements under `ElectionReport`, and the test looks up the `GpUnit` and checks that its `Name` matches the expected outcome.

-> Use of id() within a schematron rule requires the use of a "schema-aware" parser.
+> Use of id() within a Schematron rule requires the use of a "schema-aware" validator.